 The Comfort Inn Times Square is a bit of a walk from the dazzling marquees of Times Square; it's on a treeless block studded with parking lots and clothing stores, as well as a notoriously noisy nightclub.
 But if you walk just five minutes, you'll end up in the heat of the action.

 Though once seedy, Times Square was reborn in the mid-'90s as a commercialized tourist haven, lit by 24-hour flashing billboards and theme restaurants.
 Today, visitors walking the streets are more likely to be accosted by a comedy-club promoter, a rickshaw bicycle operator, or a caricature artist than a mugger.
 It's crowded, but there's something unquestionably exhilarating -- and convenient -- about staying in the neon-lit heart of the city.
-Plus, the mayor recently decided to close off much of Broadway to traffic, making it more pedestrian-friendly.

 Three blocks from A, C, E subway lines; four blocks from 1, 2, 3 subway lines; five blocks from the N, Q, R, 7, and S subway lines -- easy access to anywhere in the city

 15-minute subway ride to Central Park